 When displaying content on a mobile device, avoid using any complex interactive or visual effects, so that the webpage is as compatible with different browsers as possible and the load on the mobile CPU is not too high.

-Dr.Explain generates online help that fully conforms to these rules.
+Dr.Explain is a help authoring tool that generates online help that fully conforms to these rules.
 Thanks to that, users can view your documentation on their devices without any additional efforts on your part.

 Making the complete documentation available to download to the user’s device for offline use